Embark on a Journey with Top Travel Agent Training in Alaska

 The Travel Institute: CTA and CTC

-In North America, the Travel Institute provides esteemed certifications including the Certified Travel Associate (CTA) and Certified Travel Counselor (CTC).
-The CTA designation caters to travel consultants, offering comprehensive training in professional and practical abilities via 15 distinct modules.
-Candidates must have either a year of experience within the travel industry or achieve success on the Travel Agent Proficiency (TAP) test before they can attempt and pass the CTA examination.
-To retain their CTA status, agents are required to acquire at least ten Continuing Education Units (CEUs) each year as well as periodically succeed in relevant exams.
+Candidates must have either a year of experience within the travel industry or achieve success on the Travel Agent Proficiency (TAP) test before attempting to pass the CTA examination.
+Agents must acquire at least ten Continuing Education Units (CEUs) each year to retain their CTA status and periodically succeed in relevant exams.

 IATA Travel and Tourism Professional (TTP)